pwlgr/full-stack-assignment/README.md

 ## Invoking error

-Fastest way to mock error is to simply add some random string as id when for example updating role:
+Fastest way to mock error is to simply add some random string as id when for example updating role (client/src/features/users/users.tsx)

 ![alt text](image-3.png)